-Mr. Peterson's practice is focused on issuances of debt and equity securities and mergers and acquisitions, with an emphasis on high-yield debt and acquisition finance transactions.
+Mr. Peterson's practice is focused on issuances of debt and equity securities and mergers and acquisitions, with an emphasis on sovereign debt and cross-border issuances, high-yield debt and acquisition finance transactions.
 In addition, he has extensive experience in financial restructuring and liability management transactions, advising dealer managers, issuers and noteholders on the structure and execution of a range of tender and exchange offers and consent solicitations.
 His practice also includes representation of private and public companies in general corporate and securities law matters.

-Mr. Peterson has been recognized in various national and international legal publications for his debt and equity capital markets work and described as "very knowledgeable" and "flexible and creative," helping clients to "reach a mutually agreeable solution within the boundaries of relevant regulation."
+Mr. Peterson has been recognized in various national and international legal publications for his debt and equity capital markets work, most recently by The Legal 500 US for Debt Offerings and Global Offerings and Latin Lawyer for the Private Equity Deal of the Year (2019).
+Mr Peterson has been described as "very knowledgeable" and "flexible and creative," helping clients to "reach a mutually agreeable solution within the boundaries of relevant regulation."

-- Evertec, Inc. in connection with various leveraged finance transactions, including the refinancing of its US$650 million senior secured credit facility.
+- Evertec, Inc. in connection with various leveraged finance transactions, including the refinancing of its $650 million senior secured credit facility.

-- Spirit AeroSystems, Inc. in several transactions, including various offerings of approximately US$600 million aggregate principal amount of high-yield and investment grade notes and related tender offers for outstanding notes.
+- Spirit AeroSystems, Inc. in several transactions, including various offerings of approximately $600 million aggregate principal amount of high-yield and investment grade notes and related tender offers for outstanding notes.

-- Liberty Tire Recycling in an offering of US$175 million of PIK notes and common stock pursuant to an exchange offer for its existing US$225 million senior notes undertaken in connection with an out-of-court restructuring of the company.
+- Liberty Tire Recycling in an offering of $175 million of PIK notes and common stock pursuant to an exchange offer for its existing $225 million senior notes undertaken in connection with an out-of-court restructuring of the company.

-- Unifrax I LLC, a portfolio company of American Securities LLC and a leading worldwide manufacturer of industrial ceramic fiber products, in its inaugural high-yield offering of US$205 million of 7.50% senior notes due 2019 as part of a US$670 million financing transaction, and a subsequent US$50 million additional notes offering and related consent solicitation, the proceeds of which were used, respectively, to fund Unifrax's acquisition of Lauscha Fiber International and to acquire strategic assets in China.
+- Unifrax I LLC, a portfolio company of American Securities LLC and a leading worldwide manufacturer of industrial ceramic fiber products, in its inaugural high-yield offering of $205 million of 7.50% senior notes due 2019 as part of a $670 million financing transaction, and a subsequent $50 million additional notes offering and related consent solicitation, the proceeds of which were used, respectively, to fund Unifrax's acquisition of Lauscha Fiber International and to acquire strategic assets in China.

-- The underwriters, led by BofA Merrill Lynch and Wells Fargo Securities, in the offering of US$400 million of 4.5% senior notes due 2021 by Darden Restaurants, Inc.
+- The underwriters, led by BofA Merrill Lynch and Wells Fargo Securities, in the offering of $400 million of 4.5% senior notes due 2021 by Darden Restaurants, Inc.

-- Johnson & Johnson in its offering of US$4.4 billion of various floating and fixed rate senior notes with maturities ranging between 2013 and 2041.
+- Johnson & Johnson in its offering of $4.4 billion of various floating and fixed rate senior notes with maturities ranging between 2013 and 2041.